sponiro/gradle-nar-plugin/README.md

 ## Configuration

 This plugin depends on the JavaPlugin.
 If it does not exist it will add it to the build.

 ### Nar Task
 It adds a new preconfigured task of type Nar named `nar` to the project.
-The Nar task extends the Jar class and can be modified as such.
+The Nar task extends the Jar class and can be modifiedas such.
 The task is configured to add all runtime dependencies to the archive.
 Also the jar, from the output of the `jar` task, is added to the archive.

 ### Nar Parent
 Nar archives can have a parent nar.
 The parent is optional and there can be at maximum one parent.
 The parent relationship is added to the manifest.
 To tell the plugin to add a parent you have to add a nar dependency to the nar configuration.
 The nar configuration is added by the plugin.
 Add the parent nar like this:

 ```groovy